 We will clear down trees, remove brush, and repair tread and drainage features on the Dallas Trail from Blue Lakes Trailhead on County Rd.
 7 east to County Rd.
-17, staying 2 nights in backcountry huts provided by San Juan Huts of Ridgway.
-On June 6 we will stay at the Ridgway Hut, and on June 7 we will stay at the Burn Hut with a barbecue dinner provided by OTG.
-Don’t miss this opportunity to do valuable trail work on a moderate-difficulty trail, and enjoy late afternoons and evenings in the comfort of the huts!
-Limited to 8 participants, and advance sign-up is required.
+5, camping out on the trail Saturday night.
+Don’t miss this opportunity to do valuable trail work on the beautiful Dallas Trail and enjoy the late afternoon and evening in camp!
+Please contact John at 360-643-1593.

 This trail southeast of Ridgway has not seen maintenance for awhile, and part of the trail was burned in the 2019 Cow Creek Fire.
 Join us for a weekend work session with easy car-accessible overnight camping along Forest Rd.
 857 (CR 12).
 Each day we will walk up the moderate to steep Stealey Mountain South Trail to clear down trees, remove brush and other obstacles, and repair tread.

 Join OTG for a 3-day packhorse-supported trip in the Uncompahgre Wilderness to work on the Middle Fork Trail in the Middle Fork Cimarron River valley.
 We will enjoy backpack-style camping in the incomparable mountain scenery with time in the afternoon and evenings to relax, fish, or explore.
 Packhorses provided by the U.S. Forest Service or a local outfitter will carry our camping gear and supplies to camp and back out to the trailhead!
 Advance sign-up is required to plan for the pack support.